-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Michele Norris.

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 But first, NPR legal affairs correspondent Nina Totenberg has this look back.

 NINA TOTENBERG: In 1975, President Ford appointed him to the U.S. Supreme Court.
 The nomination drew instant praise from Democrats and Republicans alike, and Stevens was confirmed in a remarkable three weeks.
 Given Stevens' lack of political ties, his rise was, to some extent, a fluke, according to his one-time law clerk Clifford Sloan.

-Mr. CLIFFORD SLOAN (Former U.S. Supreme Court Clerk): It was an accident of history.
+NORRIS: It was an accident of history.
 And the stars lined up in a way that could not have been possible before that precise moment, and probably could not have been possible after that precise moment.

 TOTENBERG: Once on the court, Stevens quickly earned a reputation for quality work and for independence.
 Unlike other justices, he even declined to attend State of the Union addresses.
 In his first decade, he was seen as a center-right justice.
 But as the composition of the court grew more and more conservative, he found himself referred to as the court's most liberal member - a moniker he never liked, according to fellow Chicagoan Abner Mikva, who served 15 years as a federal judge himself.

-Mr. ABNER MIKVA (Former Federal Judge): It bothers him a great deal whenever he hears himself portrayed as a liberal.
+NORRIS: It bothers him a great deal whenever he hears himself portrayed as a liberal.
 And we're together, he looks at me plaintively and he says: Now, Ab, you know I'm not a liberal.
 And I do.

 TOTENBERG: Over the years, Stevens authored some 400 majority opinions for the court on almost every issue imaginable, from property rights to immigration, from abortion to obscenity, from school prayer to campaign finance reform, from term limits to the relationship between the federal and state governments.
 As former Solicitor General Ted Olson put it...

-Mr. TED OLSON (Former U.S. Solicitor General): The crafty and genial hand of Justice Stevens was everywhere evident.
+NORRIS: The crafty and genial hand of Justice Stevens was everywhere evident.

 TOTENBERG: Mr. Bush was not the first president to feel Stevens' sting.
 Stevens also wrote the opinion for a unanimous court in Clinton v.
 Jones, the decision refusing to postpone Paula Jones' sexual harassment lawsuit against President Clinton.
 In summarizing the decision from the bench in 1997, Stevens dismissed the notion that the suit would burden the presidency.

 J: In the entire history of the republic, only three sitting presidents have been subjected to suits for their private actions.
 As for the case at hand, there's nothing in the record to identify any potential harm that might ensue from scheduling the trial promptly.

 TOTENBERG: In 1997, he took the unusual step of announcing his dissent from the bench when the court struck down a key section of the Brady gun control law that imposed a short waiting period on gun buyers to allow local law-enforcement officials to run a criminal records check.

-Justice STEVENS: The basic question is whether Congress, acting on behalf of the people of the entire nation, has the power to require local law-enforcement officers to perform certain duties.
+J: The basic question is whether Congress, acting on behalf of the people of the entire nation, has the power to require local law-enforcement officers to perform certain duties.
 Since the ultimate issue is one of power, we have to consider its implications in times of national emergency, matters such as the mass inoculation of children to forestall an epidemic, or perhaps the threat of an international terrorist.

 TOTENBERG: Stevens' ultimate revenge came eight years later, when he managed to eke out a 5-4 majority upholding a federal regulatory scheme under which the federal law making marijuana illegal trumped state laws legalizing it for medical purposes.

-Justice STEVENS: Our case law firmly establishes that Congress has the power to regulate purely local activities, when necessary to implement a comprehensive, national regulatory program.
+J: Our case law firmly establishes that Congress has the power to regulate purely local activities, when necessary to implement a comprehensive, national regulatory program.

 TOTENBERG: Stevens' frequent dissents, as well as the separate opinions he often filed to note that his views differed from fellow justices, earned him a reputation as a maverick.
 But as he's explained, his insistence on stating his views stemmed directly from his experience as, in effect, a special prosecutor when he was appointed to investigate charges of misconduct against two sitting Illinois Supreme Court justices many years ago.